-Commands: "Down" ("Stay") "Come" ("Heel")
+Commands: "Down" - ("Stay") - "Come" - ("Heel")

-Performance: All phases, exept the turning around at the marker/cone, are done on instruction of the steward.
+All phases are done on instruction of the steward.

-The handler commands the dog to lie down and starts walking towards the indicated place 20 - 25 m from the starting point and turns around (independently).
+The handler commands the dog to lie down and starts walking towards the indicated place 20 to 25 m from the starting point and turns around.
 On permission from the steward, the handler recalls the dog.
 The dog's name may be combined with the recall command, but name and command must be well combined together and may not give the impression of two separate words.